ImparaAI/checkers-kubernetes/readme.md

 # Running in gcloud

 If you already have gcloud on your system and have no problem switching kubeconfigs locally, you should just be able to follow the above instructions and deploy to a GKE cluster.
+However, if you aren't familiar with gcloud roles and

 If you want a slightly more isolated approach, you can head to the `/kubectl` directory where you have access to a container that has kubectl and gcloud already installed.